Qumulo/docs/_includes/content-reuse/cnq-guide-aws/deployment-agnostic-post-deployment-actions.md

 <a id="increasing-soft-capacity-limit-existing-cluster"></a>
 ### Increasing the Soft Capacity Limit for an Existing Cluster
-Increasing the soft capacity limit for an existing cluster is a two-step process:

-1. Configure new persistent storage parameters.
-2. Configure new compute and cache deployment parameters.
+Increasing the soft capacity limit for an existing cluster is a two-step process in which you configure new persistent storage parameters and then configure new compute and cache deployment parameters.

 #### Step 1: Set New Persistent Storage Parameters
 {% if page.deployment == "tf" %}